 Halton Region: $2 million

-The project will involve the use of a completely sealed engineered containment facility to isolate the contaminated sediment from the ecosystem.
-While other confined disposal facilities exist in Canada for contaminated sediment, those facilities are not designed to contain contaminants with concentrations as high as those found at Randle Reef, nor are they designed to completely seal the contamination from the ecosystem.
-The Randle Reef facility, once filled with contaminated sediment and capped, will utilized as a port facility.
-This approach of containing contaminated sediment in an engineered facility and creating useable land is a first in Canada.
+The project will involve the use of a completely sealed engineered containment facility (ECF) to isolate the contaminated sediment from the surrounding ecosystem.
+While other confined disposal facilities for contaminated sediment exist in Canada, those facilities are not designed to contain contaminants with concentrations as high as those found at Randle Reef, nor are they designed to completely seal the contamination from the surrounding ecosystem.
+The Randle Reef ECF will be utilized as a port facility once it is filled with contaminated sediment and capped with a solid surface.
+This approach to managing contaminated sediment in an engineered structure and creating a port facility is a first in Canada.

-The contamination of sediment at Randle Reef is the result of multiple historical sources over a period of more than 150 years and includes coal gasification, petroleum refining, steel making and associated coking, municipal waste, sewage effluent and overland drainage.
+The contamination of sediment at Randle Reef is the result of multiple historical sources over a period of more than 150 years, including coal gasification, petroleum refining, steel making and associated coking, municipal waste, sewage effluent and overland drainage.

 Polycyclic Aromatic Hydrocarbons (PAHs) are a class of organic compounds that are present in oil, coal and tar and are produced during the burning of these fuels.
 PAHs are also formed by the process of incomplete combustion of such products as wood tobacco smoke and diesel fuel.
 There are several known PAH carcinogens (directly involved in causing cancer) and several others are suspected carcinogens.